flexflow/FlexFlow/SERVE.md

 ## TODOs

-FlexFlow Serve and FlexFlow are under active development.
+FlexFlow Serve is still under active development.
 We currently focus on the following tasks and strongly welcome all contributions from bug fixes to new features and extensions.

 * AMD support.
 We are actively working on supporting FlexFlow Serve on AMD GPUs and welcome any contributions to this effort.